The Liberator: Was Felix Sparks a Real Soldier? How Did He Die?

 Based on the 2012 non-fictional novel ‘The Liberator: One World War II Soldier’s 500-Day Odyssey’ by Alex Kershaw, the Netflix war-drama miniseries ‘The Liberator’ revolves around US Army Officer Felix Sparks (Bradley James) and his E Company, 157th Infantry Regiment and their involvement in the European theater of World War II.
 The show was originally meant to have eight episodes but was eventually compressed into a 4-part miniseries.

 The distinctive animated look of the war-based show was achieved through Trioscope Enhanced Hybrid Animation.
-Sparks is the primary protagonist of the series, as well as its point-of-view character.
+Sparks is the series’ primary protagonist and point-of-view character.
 In this article, we try to look beyond the legendary war hero and find out who he really was.

 Kershaw/Briggs Illustration